Cardiac catheterization

 • Find out how well the heart valves work.

-How is cardiac catheterization in children done?
+How is a cardiac catheterization done?

 How do you prepare for a cardiac catheterization?